 Detoxification is a crucial first step in the recovery journey for individuals struggling with substance use disorders.
-While the concept of detox is widely known, many myths and misconceptions surround it, leading to confusion and misunderstandings about what the process truly entails.
+While the concept of detox is widely known, many myths and misconceptions surround it, leading to confusion and misunderstandings about what the process entails.
 These myths can deter people from seeking the help they need or lead them to make unsafe decisions.

 Myth #1: Detox is Just About “Getting Clean”

-Fact: Detox is not just about removing drugs or alcohol from the body; it’s about safely managing withdrawal symptoms and stabilizing the individual physically and mentally.
+Fact: Detox is not just about removing drugs or alcohol from the body.
+It’s about safely managing withdrawal symptoms and stabilizing the individual physically and mentally.

 Myth #2: Detoxing Can Be Done Safely at Home